Sharon Peacock: Career

 Peacock's work is particularly focused upon developing diagnostic and public health innovations from genome sequencing technologies.

 From 1998, Peacock worked as senior lecturer in clinical microbiology at the University of Oxford.
 In 2002 she was awarded a Wellcome Trust Career Development Award, and moved to the Oxford Tropical Medicine Research Unit (MORU) in Bangkok, Thailand where she was head of bacterial diseases research for seven years.
 During this time, she began collaboration with teams at the Wellcome Trust Sanger Institute on whole genome sequencing of a range of pathogens.

 On returning to the UK in 2009, Peacock became Professor of Clinical Microbiology at the University of Cambridge, heading the Peacock Lab.
-She also took up honorary consultant positions with the Cambridge University Hospitals NHS Trust and the Health Protection Agency, a public body advising on protecting public health.
+She also took up consultant positions with the Cambridge University Hospitals NHS Trust and the Health Protection Agency, a public body advising on protecting public health.
 She maintained a research programme in Thailand, working on the molecular epidemiology of Leptospira, infection mechanisms of Burkholderia pseudomallei and melioidosis.
 Peacock has published around 150 papers on these topics.
 She was a Fellow of St John's College, Cambridge from 2013 to 2015 and was elected as an Honorary Fellow in 2022.

-Peacock led a working group for the Department of Health's 100,000 Genomes Project and in 2017 contributed to the UK Chief Medical Officer's annual report on antimicrobial resistance.
+Peacock led a working group for the Department of Health's 100,000 Genomes Project and, in 2017, contributed to the UK Chief Medical Officer's annual report on antimicrobial resistance.

 In 2015, Peacock was appointed the founding director of the Bloomsbury Research Institute, a £50 million research facility intended to investigate new treatments, vaccines, and methods of diagnosing, preventing and controlling diseases.

 In 2019, Peacock returned to the University of Cambridge as Professor of Public Health and Microbiology.
-In the same year she took up a secondment as Director of the National Infection Service, a department of Public Health England (PHE) which operates laboratories working on bacterial infections and antibiotic resistance.
-By 2020 Peacock was seconded to the position of Director of Science at PHE, and was a member of PHE's management committee.
-She was the founding director of the COVID-19 Genomics UK Consortium (COG-UK), established in April 2020 in response to the COVID-19 pandemic to collaborate on whole genome sequencing of the virus.
+In the same year, she took up a secondment as Director of the National Infection Service, a department of Public Health England (PHE) which operates laboratories working on bacterial infections and antibiotic resistance.
+By 2020, Peacock was seconded to the position of Director of Science at PHE, and was a member of PHE's management committee.
+She was the founding director of the COVID-19 Genomics UK Consortium (COG-UK), established in April 2020 in response to the COVID-19 pandemic, to collaborate on whole genome sequencing of the virus.

 Peacock has been a non-executive director on the board of Cambridge University Hospitals NHS Foundation Trust since 2015.

 Her appointment as the 8th Master of Churchill College, Cambridge, with effect from October 2024, was announced in October 2023.